PacificRebel/increment/README.md

-# A simple counter app built while following Samer Buna's Ract course on Pluralsight
+## Hi, this is a simple counter app built while following Samer Buna's Ract course on Pluralsight.

 # Getting Started with Create React App